Phased Reopening Following Covid-19 Outbreak

 Initially we'll be open for Scuba Diving Only on Saturdays and Sundays.
 We will be carefully limiting the numbers on the site and only be allowing divers who have pre-booked their Scuba diving.

 The View Cafe Bar, Gas Room and limited Wooden Wigwam accommodation will also be available for scuba diving visitors.
+Evening meals at the View Cafe Bar must be pre-booked in advance.

 Other activities will remain closed at this stage.
 Sadly FearFest-Evil will not be held this year.